Welcome to the Hanover Lions Club

 Hanover Lions Club Members at the 2025 Annual Picnic

 Close-knit communities don’t simply materialize.
-People work together to create cohesion, trust and–in this case–music!
-Three Upper Valley organizations–the Lebanon Elks, the Hanover Lions, and the Upper Valley Community Band under the direction of Mark Nelson (for the 6th year)–join forces to foster community and support a great cause.
-Thanks for joining us on Sunday, August 31st, at 4 p.m. at the Lebanon Elks field (150 Heater Road, Lebanon) for a free outdoor concert by the Upper Valley Community Band followed by a BBQ ($).
-The concert and BBQ benefit Copper Cannon Camp and Camp Mayhew, tuition-free summer camps for underserved youth in New Hampshire.
-You help support these worthy causes.
-Donations will be graciously accepted at the concert; however, please consider making a donation to the Hanover Lions Club, PO Box 871, Hanover, NH 03755 Attn.
-Camp Fundraiser.
-Chances are you know an Elk, a Lion, or an Upper Valley Band member.
-We hope you enjoy a great afternoon of music and food, and we all help the kids.
+People work together to create cohesion, trust and—in this case—music!
+Three Upper Valley organizations—the Lebanon Elks, the Hanover Lions, and the Upper Valley Community Band under the direction of Mark Nelson—for the 7th year—are joining forces to foster community and support a great cause.
+Please join us on Sunday, September 13 th at 4 p.m. at the Lebanon Elks field (150 Heater Road, Lebanon) for a free outdoor concert (inside if rain) by the Upper Valley Community Band followed by a BBQ ($).
+The concert and BBQ will benefit Copper Cannon Camp and Camp Mayhew, tuition-free summer camps for underserved youth in New Hampshire.
+Donations are split evenly between the two camps.
+Last year we raised $8,000: let’s do better by supporting this worthy cause.
+Donations will be graciously accepted at the concert, however, if you can’t attend, please consider making a donation to the Hanover Lions Club PO Box 871 Hanover, NH 03755 Attn Camp Fundraiser or online at hanoverlions.org/index.php/make-a-donation.
+Please join us and spread the word to friends and family, bring a chair, enjoy a great afternoon of music and food and help make a difference for the kids.

 Hanover Lions Club “Byrne Cup” Twin State All-Star Lacrosse Games are held annually.

-On Saturday, June 20, 2026, the NH Girls’ All-Stars play the VT Girls’ All-Stars, and the VT Boys’ All-Stars play the NH Boys’ All-Stars.
-Get ready for the games that honor the high-school All-Stars and raise money for the Hanover Lions to return to the community!
+On Saturday, June 20, 2026, the NH Girls’ All-Stars played the VT Girls’ All-Stars, and the VT Boys’ All-Stars played the NH Boys’ All-Stars.
+The games honor the high-school All-Stars and raise money for the Hanover Lions to return to the community!

 April Action Auction

-Our April Action Auction for 2026 has commenced!
-We will accept bids from April 1st to April 12th.
-This year’s proceeds will be donated to the Upper Valley Health Closet, an organization that gives free durable medical equipment to those who need it.
-Bid, and contribute to the greater good.
+Our April Action Auction for 2026 has concluded!
+We accepted bids from April 1st to April 12th.
+This year’s proceeds of $5500 were donated to the Upper Valley Health Closet, an organization that gives free durable medical equipment to those who need it.
+Thanks for bidding and contribute to the greater good.

 The link to the auction is: https://www.32auctions.com/hanoverlionsauction2026